-The Next ATAC on Arson meeting will be held Thursday, July 28 at Willhoite’s in downtown Grapevine.
-The meeting will begin at 10:30 am.
+The next ATAC on Arson meeting will be held Thursday, March 29 beginning at 10:30 a.m. at Willhoite's in downtown Grapevine.
+Mike Carter, State Farm SIU located in the DFW area, will be our featured speaker.

 * National Fire Protection Association (NFPA) Data: According to the NFPA, arsonists set fires that destroyed $729 million worth of property in 2014, up 10 percent from $663 million in 2013.
 These include fires at factories, residential buildings and churches and in motor vehicles and other types of vehicles.

 * There were 8,000 vehicle arsons in 2014, compared with 10,500 in 2013.

 * In 2014 there were 19,000 intentionally set structure fires, down 15.6 percent from 2013 and down 39.7 percent from 31,500 in 2005.
 Arsons accounted for 3.8 percent of all structure fires in 2014.
 These figures do not count suspicious fires.